Musfiq0/enhanced-screens-comparison/README.md

 - 🎭 **GUI for normies, Console for nerds**
 - ⚡ **Actually fast** (when you have good hardware)

+📚 **Want the full nerdy details?** Check out our [comprehensive wiki](https://github.com/Musfiq0/enhanced-screens-comparison/wiki) for all the juicy technical stuff, advanced configs, and step-by-step guides that'll make you a comparison wizard! 🧙‍♂️✨

 ## 🚀 Getting Started (Choose Your Adventure)

 ### 🎮 I just want it to work (Recommended)